ietf-wg-cellar/ebml-specification/specification.markdown

 (#ebml-element-types)).
 An Element Data Size with all VINT\_DATA bits set to zero indicates that the Element Data is zero octets in length.
 Such an EBML Element is referred to as an Empty Element.
-If an Empty Element has a default value declared then the EBML Reader **MUST** interpret the value of the Empty Element as the default value.
-If an Empty Element has no default value declared then the EBML Reader **MUST** use the value of the Empty Element for the corresponding EBML Element Type of the Element ID, 0 for numbers and an empty string for strings.
+If an Empty Element has a default value declared, then the EBML Reader **MUST** interpret the value of the Empty Element as the default value.
+If an Empty Element has no default value declared, then the EBML Reader **MUST** use the value of the Empty Element for the corresponding EBML Element Type of the Element ID, 0 for numbers and an empty string for strings.